-After firing on Assam-Mizoram border, chief ministers squabble on Twitter tagging Amit Shah
+Six Assam police officers killed in firing along border with Mizoram, says CM Himanta Sarma

-At least eight huts were burnt down on Sunday night in Kolasib district, the Mizoram Police said.
+Earlier in the day, Assam Chief Minister Himanta Biswa Sarma and his Mizoram counterpart Zoramthanga squabbled on Twitter about the border row.

-Tensions escalated along the Assam-Mizoram border on Monday with reports of firing between the police of both the states, NDTV reported.
+Six police officers from Assam were killed on Monday after fresh violence erupted on the state’s border with Mizoram, Assam Chief Minister Himanta Biswa Sarma said.

-“Firing is still on from the Mizoram side,” Assam Minister Parimal Suklabaidya told ANI.
+Tensions escalated along the Assam-Mizoram border after reports of firing between the police of both the states emerged.
+“Firing is still on from the Mizoram side,” Assam Minister Parimal Suklabaidya told ANI in the evening .
 “We are yet to determine the number of injured persons.”

 Earlier in the day, Mizoram Chief Minister Zoramthanga and his Assam counterpart Himanta Biswa Sarma squabbled on Twitter and sought Union Home Minister Amit Shah’s assistance to resolve the matter.
 On Saturday, the home minister held a meeting in Shillong on the border disputes between the North Eastern states.